-I don’t think these guys ever put together a better group of songs.
+I don’t think these guys (and gal) ever put together a better group of songs.
 The ultimate pressings of Little Creatures go a step further sonically, but the best copies of this one can sound incredible, if not quite Demo Disc worthy.

 We’re huge fans of late ’70s / early ’80s Art Rock and New Wave music, and these guys are obviously some of the best in the biz.
 I’d be hard pressed to name another act from the era who put out so many good records.